english idioms about age

 This idiom is very similar to the previous one and refers to a person who has aged a lot.
 If someone lived to a ripe old age, they lived to old age with generally good health.
 “Ripe” refers to fruit and vegetables.
 When they’re ripe, they’re ready to be eaten and are at their best.

 You’ll commonly hear this idiom used to talk about somebody who has passed away.
-In the video below, you’ll hear Christopher Walken use the idiom in an ironic way.
-He uses it as a joke!
+In the video below, you’ll hear Christopher Walken use the idiom in a joking way.

-To use the idiom in the standard way (not as a joke) you might say something simple:
+To use the idiom in the standard way (not as a joke) you might say something like:

 My grandfather lived to the ripe old age of 89.